Domestic Violence Defense in Arizona

-According to Arizona law, domestic violence is a crime committed among persons with one of the following relationships:
+Domestic violence is more than a physical attack on a spouse or significant other.
+Arizona state law defines domestic violence as a crime committed by persons with one of the following relationships:

 - Spouse (current and former)

 - Roommates (persons who reside in the same household at the time of the crime)